 Cancer prehabilitation uses a multidisciplinary approach combining exercise, nutrition and psychological strategies to prepare patients for the challenges of cancer treatment such as surgery, systemic therapy and radiation therapy.
-Team members may include anaesthetists, oncologists, surgeons, haematologists, clinical psychologists, exercise physiologists, physiotherapists, speech pathologists and dietitians, among others.
+Team members may include anaesthetists, oncologists, surgeons, haematologists, clinical psychologists, exercise physiologists, physiotherapists and dietitians, among others.

 Patient performance status is a central factor in cancer care and should be frequently assessed.
 All patients should be screened for malnutrition using a validated tool, such as the Malnutrition Screening Tool (MST).
 The lead clinician may refer obese or malnourished patients to a dietitian preoperatively or before other treatments begin.
-Patients who have dysphagia and are symptomatic may be referred to speech pathology before surgery.